Tertulia July 2025

 You could work in pairs as long as you both present using the correct timings.

-Translation of sections of the Millennium Walk Guide.
+Translate your chosen sections of the Millennium Walk Guide.

 Tuesday, July 8th